VigneshVSV/hololinked/README.md

 ### To Install

-clone the repository and install in develop mode `pip install -e .` for convenience.
+Clone the repository and install in develop mode `pip install -e .` for convenience.
 The conda env hololinked.yml can also help.

-There is no release to pip available right now.
+From pip - ``pip install hololinked``

 ### Currently Supported